top of page

 * Co-winner of the ASA Political Sociology Section Graduate Student Paper Award in 2024

-Climate Finance as Transnational Policy Insulation: Evidence from Brazil, 1990-2020
+Financialization as Transnational Policy Insulation: Climate Finance in Brazil, 1990-2020

 Billions of dollars are poised to finance the global green transition—how will these funds reach the Global South, and with what effects?
-In this article, I center financial intermediaries as key actors channeling climate finance.
-I propose a framework composed of four interrelated questions that highlight how socio-legal strategies bestow policy insulation potential upon financial intermediaries: (1) capitalization or who can finance a fund; (2) governance or what are the decision-making processes embedded in the fund; (3) procurement or which legal entity holds the fund; and (4) domestication or how are funds connected to policy.
+In this article, I show how funders,lawyers and bureaucrats create financial intermediaries leveraging at least four socio-legal strategies that can potentially safeguard policy: (1) capitalization or who can finance an intermediary; (2) governance or what are the decision-making processes embedded in an intermediary; (3) procurement or which legal entity holds the funds; and (4) domestication or how is the intermediary connected to policy.
 To illustrate the utility of my framework, I adopt a sequential mixed methods design using the case of climate finance in Brazil.
-First, with automated and manual scrapping, I build a climate finance dataset containing over 3600 grant-level payments to state and non-state actors in Brazil from 1990 to 2020.
-With multi-level network analysis, I trace the emergence of national climate funds as financial intermediaries.
-Second, with interview and archival data, I compare the socio-legal strategies of the identified funds and highlight why lawyers, bureaucrats, and donors coded them in specific ways.
-Finally, I leverage Bolsonaro's attempt to dismantle climate finance to estimate the effects of socio-legal strategies on climate finance endurance.
-I compare a counterfactual network treated by Bolsonaro’s executive order with the existing network and show how socio-legal strategies account for the endurance of at least 41.6% of policy funds.
-I conclude by calling for closer attention to the socio-legal strategies that can potentially insulate billions of dollars in the green transition.
+First, I build a transnational climate finance dataset containing over 3600 grant-level payments to state and non-state actors in Brazil from 1990 to 2020.
+I show the centrality of climate funds as financial intermediaries.
+In step two, with interview and archival data, I show how and why lawyers, bureaucrats, and donors designed these intermediaries with specific capitalization, governance, procurement, and domestication strategies to safeguard climate policy.
+I conclude by discussing the effects of said strategies and calling attention towards how these strategies can safeguard policies in times of democratic backsliding.

 * data collection methodology and descriptive findings are available here.

 Participation in heterogeneous institutions at the international level explains the diffusion of liberal and illiberal norms.
+But how can nation-states weaken the world-society?
 The United Nations system is often approached as a crucial site for global liberal script development, but its maintenance usually goes underappreciated by sociologists.
-Which countries and actors finance the existence of this alleged global liberal space?
 In this article, we introduce a new dataset to answer questions related to UN financing.
 We compiled and harmonized hundreds of financial reports by international organizations headquartered in Geneva, amounting to over 30’000 payments since 2000 by state and non-state actors.
 Using regression models, we show that after multiple controls, the liberal world society is mainly financed by Western governments with a small percentage of private American foundations.
-We conclude by discussing the implications of these findings for how sociology conceptualizes the global liberal space.
+Defunding of the world society, in turn, follows from democratic backsliding.
+We conclude by discussing the implications of these findings for how sociology conceptualizes the global liberal space and its relationship to the domestic level.